RonyUSEK/ReciFind/.github/instructions/project.instructions.md

 5. **Empty States:**
    - "No recipes found" with suggestions
-   - "No favorites yet" with CTA
+  - "No saved recipes yet" with CTA
-   - "No comments" encouraging first comment
+  - "No collections yet" with CTA

 ## Important Implementation Notes